Today’s Reading: Isaiah 61-62

 100 PERSONAL WORDS:

 One of my heroes in christian ministry is Rev. Homer Cantelon.
-It was in 2014 that he departed this life and went to stand before his Lord and Saviour in person.
+It’s two years ago now that he departed this life and went to stand before his Lord and Saviour in person.
 He was a World War II veteran who fought in the liberation of Holland.
 I remember seeing pictures of this big man as he walked down the streets of the town he had helped liberate on the 50th anniversary of the surrender of the Nazis.
 The people were cheering the Canadians loudly.
 I write about Homer on pages 129 &130 of my book, This Far by Faith.
 In my opinion, there is no one I know that exemplified the ministry of Jesus, as stated in our key verses, more than Homer Cantelon.
 He literally participated in bringing “Liberty to the Captives” in Holland, and throughout his life of Christian ministry he has brought eternal “Liberty” to many, many more (Homer was interviewed on the 100 Huntley Street telecast a few years ago by his son Jim.
 Click here for part one of the interview…and click here for part two).

 Yours for carrying on the ministry of Jesus,